McConnell says he’s ‘pulling’ for McCarthy to remain Speaker

 McCarthy disappointed many senators this past weekend when he brought a stopgap funding bill to the House floor that did not include $6 billion for Ukraine.

-McConnell is one of Congress’s leading Republican advocates for supporting Ukraine’s war with Russia but he said on Saturday he would defer to the House on a bill to avoid a government shutdown.
+McConnell is one of Congress’s leading Republican advocates for supporting Ukraine’s war with Russia, but he said Saturday he would defer to the House on a bill to avoid a government shutdown.

 The Senate GOP leader told reporters after the midterm election that he wanted McCarthy to become Speaker, declaring in December: “Absolutely, I’m pulling for Kevin.”